 If you watch the shadows thrown by a house on a sunny day, you might notice that they tend to form an almost entirely separate (imaginary) structure.
-Architectural artist Michael Jantzen created a public art project that forever freezes the shadows of a structure into their own dark volume.
+Architectural artist Michael Jantzen created an optical illusion public art project that forever freezes the shadows of a structure into their own dark volume.

 “The Shadow House, Friday March 13th 8:35 am 2014” is a house-shaped object with a permanently attached shadow.
 The concept started with a scale model of the home placed on a platform in the sunlight.
 Jantzen traced the outline the shadows made on the horizontal surface, noting the exact date and time that he did so.